Ryerson-Rocketry/Canards-Software/README.md

 ## 🤝 Contributing

 Contributions make the rocketry world go 'round!
-If you have suggestions or find bugs, please fork the repo and create a pull request.
+If you have suggestions or find bugs, please clone the repo and create a pull request.

-1. Fork the Project
+1. Clone the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'feat: Add Amazing Feature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)